 Whether you are an ETF whizz or are just looking into them for the first time, here are five things to keep in mind that might challenge the conventional wisdom.

-The lion’s share of ETFs are still passively managed and track broad market indices like the S&P 500 or FTSE All Share.
+The lion’s share of ETFs are still passively managed and track broad market indices like the S&P 500.
 The fact there’s no human at the helm and that the goal isn’t to beat the market, just mirror its performance, means costs can be kept to a minimum.

 The average cost of a passively managed fund, according to Unbiased, is currently around 0.15%.
 For active funds, that average jumps to 0.67%.

 Not only do these index ETFs tend to charge a fraction of the charges levied on human-led active funds, they’re also nearly always cheaper than their index-tracking open-ended cousins.

 All fairly straightforward so far.